Episode 330

 You've seen.

-You saw too with your own eyes.
+You saw, too, with your own eyes.

 And at your hands.

-Yes, you did, honey.
+Yes, she did, honey.

 Your phone tells a different story, your messages.

-And if you want to sit and continue to lie and say, no, no, no, and when you go to court and we prove this, this, this, this, this, and this that we have, and you sit there and say, I don't know anything, show no remorse, say you didn't do it.
+And if you want to sit and continue to lie and say, no, no no and when you go to court and we prove this this this this this and this that we have and you sit there and say i don't know anything show no remorse say you didn't do it and the reason cylinder's gone i i mean we know why it's a threat no it's not a threat

 To explain why this happened.
 Don't you think that everybody deserves to at least know why?